 The Company's backlog relating to the Building Efficiency business is applicable to its sales of systems and services.
 At September 30, 2015, the backlog was \$4.5 billion, the majority of which relates to fiscal 2016.
 The backlog as of September 30, 2014 was \$4.8 billion.
-The decline in backlog year over year was primarily due to declines in the Other and North America Systems and Service segments.
+The decline in backlog year over year was primarily due to declines in the Rest of World, Products North America, and Systems and Service North America segments.
 The backlog amount outstanding at any given time is not necessarily indicative of the amount of revenue to be earned in the upcoming fiscal year.